-For each 500, or fraction thereof,

-FTE students up to 10,000 1 librarian

-For each 1,000 or fraction thereof,

-FTE students above 10,000 1 librarian

-For each 100,000 volumes, or fraction

-thereof, in the collection 1 librarian

-For each 5,000 volumes, or fraction

-thereof, added and/or withdrawn

-per year 1 librarian
+For each 500, or fraction thereof, FTE students up to 10,000 For each 1,000 or fraction thereof, FTE students above 10,000 For each 100,000 volumes, or fraction thereof, in the collection For each 5,000 volumes, or fraction thereof, added and/or withdrawn per year

+Enrollment, collection size, and growth of collection determine the number of librarians required by the college.
+These figures are to be calculated cumulatively.
 Libraries which provide 90-100% of these formula requirements can, provided they are supported by sufficient other staff members as described in Standard 4.4, consider themselves at the A level in terms of staff size; those that provide 75-89% of these requirements may rate themselves as B; those 60-74% of requirements qualify for a C; and those with 50-59% requirement warrant a D. This formula does not include campuswide media, archives, or academic computing services when administered by the library.
 Those units require additional personnel.